 After graduating from Vanderbilt University and serving as a shipboard officer in the United States Navy, Tyler enjoyed a twenty year corporate real estate career.
 Today Tyler is self-employed as an asset manager.
 Kathryn is a graduate from UGA and Vanderbilt and practices law.
 Tyler and Kathryn are passionate about participating with God as He draws businesspersons to Himself and grows them into followers of Jesus Christ.

 Richard planted and pastored a church in Atlanta, and served with the Evangelical Covenant Church as Assistant Superintendent of the Southeast Conference and US Director of Urban Church Expansion.
-He leads men’s ministries in Atlanta, coaches pastors and oversees Navigator staff in cities across the country and is working to bring ethnicity through all of the missions and the broad work of The Navigators.
+He leads men’s ministries in Atlanta, coaches pastors and oversees Navigators staff in cities across the country and is working to bring ethnicity through all of the missions and the broad work of The Navigators.

-Lawrence is leading our urban youth ministries in South Atlanta.
+Lawrence is leading our I:58 ministry to urban youth in South Atlanta.
 His life experiences, love for Jesus Christ, and his giftings for working with youth have made him an essential addition to our urban youth initiatives.

 Erika has worked in the financial industry for the past seven years.
 She has a huge heart for working amongst people who do not know Jesus and loves to show people the love of Christ through building authentic relationships.
 Erika and Lawrence actively serve in a new church in Southwest Atlanta where they are also raising their three lively, energetic sons.

 Ben is a University of Florida alum with a background in construction management.
 Having a passion for building, whether it is with lumber and screws or investing into the lives of people, he is excited about developing the next generation of laborers at Georgia Tech.

 Caryn is a Colorado State University alum with a degree in Health and Exercise Science.
 She has worked with The Navigators since 2005, serving at CSU, Clemson University, The University of Florida and now at Georgia Tech.
 Besides spending time with her two daughters and son, Caryn has a passion to equip student leaders, mentor women one-on-one and invest her time in people who are not familiar with Jesus.